Jihad over Centuries: Historical Background

-The colonial powers regarded Muslims as culturally and educationally more advanced than non-Muslim Africans, and appointed Muslim chiefs and clerks as administrators in non-Muslim areas (\citealt{Lapidus2002}, p.736).
-However, most Sudanic and West African peoples were and are ruled by narrow---often military---elites, in the name of interests and ideologies that do not, with some exceptions, reflect the values and identities of the masses.
-The new elites were commonly non-Muslims and were primarily concerned with political and economic modernization.
-They accepted Islam as a ``personal religion'' on a par with Christianity and not necessarily as relevant to the political order (\citealt{Lapidus2002}, p.736).
+Meanwhile, colonial authorities often regarded Muslims as relatively more advanced in administrative and educational terms and therefore appointed Muslim chiefs and clerks to govern non-Muslim populations (\citealt{Lapidus2002}, p.736).
+However, political authority typically remained concentrated in narrow elites, often military, whose interests did not necessarily reflect those of the broader population.
+These new elites, commonly non-Muslims, prioritized political and economic modernization and treated Islam as a ``personal religion'' on a par with Christianity, rather than as a foundation for political order (\citealt{Lapidus2002}).\footnote{ The Muslim community gradually became larger with significant conversions to Islam among pagan peoples.
+The Muslim population of West Africa approximately doubled between 1900 and 1960, and continues to grow substantially in later periods (\citealt{Lapidus2002}, p.736). }

-In both the colonial and independence periods there were significant conversions to Islam among pagan peoples.
-Between 1900 and 1960, the Muslim population of West Africa approximately doubled, and continues to grow substantially (\citealt{Lapidus2002}, p.736).
+Colonial arrangements generated frictions within Muslim communities.
+By the 1950s, attacks against Muslim leaders (\textit{marabouts}) who cooperated with colonial administrations began to surface (\citealt{Loimeier2003}).
+In Nigeria, though the reintroduction of Shariah criminal law extended to twelve northern states in 2001, it largely functioned as an instrument of political competition among elites (\citealt{Loimeier2016}).
+Amid growing disillusionment with the secular state and increasing desire for Islamic revival, radical movements emerged among young Salafists, eventually leading to Boko Haram's insurgency (\citealt{Brigaglia2012}).
+Not only in Nigeria but more broadly, resistance to secularization and Westernization---processes intensified under colonial rule---fueled the rise of reformist movements and Salafism across West Africa, which advocated for the purity and revival of Islam (\citealt{Sounaye2017}).